 Our daughter Silvana Quinn (Silvie) was born with the umbilical cord wrapped around her neck combined with meconium in her lungs (meconium aspiration).
 This combination lead to severe PPHN - Persistant Pulmonary Hypertension of the Newborn; a life-threatening illness.
 Silvie was transported to Salah Foundation Children's Hospital at Broward Health in Ft.
 Lauderdale, Florida.
 This Level 3 NICU had a team of nurses, doctors and therapists that worked on Silvie day and night.

 There were countless sleepless nights where we held our breath until the morning.
-Intubation, paralysis, oscillator, ventilator, extubation, c-pap, respiratory therapy, nasal cannula, feeding tubes, steroids, sedation, pain management, withdrawals, learning to feed, Galactosemia results, MRIs, EEGs, Thrush and the list goes on and on...
+Intubation, paralysis, oscillator, blood transfusions, ventilators, extubation, c-pap, respiratory therapy, nasal cannula, feeding tubes, steroids, sedation, pain management, withdrawals, learning to feed, Galactosemia issues, MRIs, EEGs, Thrush and the list goes on and on...

 Silvie Bells Gift Bag Gift List: